BrightcovePS/csv_json_converter/README.md

 # CSVConverter

-A utility for converting CSV files into JSON
+A utility for converting CSV files into an array of JSON objects

 ## Instructions

 * Create the file `config.json` to specify CSV and JSON parameters
 * Execute `npm run convert`
-* You can optionally run `npm run convert --c=path/to/config.json`
+* You can optionally run `npm run convert --c=path/to/config`

 ### Parameters